warkrismagic/mcp-ui-fork_research/README.md

   }
   return <p>Unsupported resource type.</p>;
 };

-// Example of how you might receive and render a resource:
-// const resourceFromServer = { /* ... received HtmlResourceBlock ... */ };
-// <MyComponent mcpResource={resourceFromServer} />
 ```

 See the specific documentation for each package for more detailed API information and advanced usage.